 10. Express empathy

 One of the best parenting tools, expressing empathy can yield amazing results.
 Your child can learn to recognize and label emotions, allowing him to better relate to others, including his peers.
 He’ll understand that you’re on his side, even if you disagree.
 And for yourself, you’ll have more patience when you put yourself in his shoes.
 These are just a few of the many benefits of empathy.

 When kids are focused on a project or playtime, they’re able to dig deep into problem-solving skills in ways that short attention spans don’t often allow.
 Kids will also reap personal satisfaction after having submerged themselves with little distraction and plenty of time to play and work.

 12. Teach by example

 One of the best ways to instill anything—values, habits, language, you name it—is by doing it yourself.
 For instance, if you want your kid to lessen computer time, be the example who will pick up a book, game or project in lieu of the screen.
 They’ll learn that your set of values and habits is a family affair—they’re so important that everyone, not just kids, abide by them.

 13. Do what works for you

-For every bit of advice you get, whether from me, other moms or your family and friends, tailor those words of wisdom to suit you and your family.
-At the end of the day, no one cares more about your kids or knows them better than you do.
+For every advice you get, whether from me, other moms or your family and friends, tailor those words of wisdom to suit you and your family.
+No one cares more about your kids or knows them better than you do.
 Parenting isn’t a one-size-fits-all manual.